 serious results of water damage from a hurricane or severe floods.
 Mold can grow within 24 to 48 hours after water damage and continue until proper measures are applied to stop it.
-The CDC states molds can be recognized from sight, wall or ceiling discoloration, or ceiling discoloration, and a bad odor or musty smell.
+The CDC states molds can be recognized by sight, such as wall or ceiling or ceiling discoloration, and a bad odor or musty smell.